St. Elmo vs Wooten Elementary: A C and an F in Austin ISD (2025)

 English Learners 64.3% 71.7%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the St. Elmo Elementary school page or the Wooten Elementary school page.
+For the full TEA breakdown on each campus, including rating history and current distinction designations, see the St. Elmo Elementary school page or the Wooten Elementary school page.

-St. Elmo: A Small South Austin Campus Making Progress
+St. Elmo: A Small South Austin Campus That’s Actually Growing

 The Neighborhoods